 I love making homemade versions of pantry staples and processed foods to save money on whole foods and to have healthier versions of packaged foods.
 Recipes like homemade salad dressing, homemade ketchup, homemade chocolate chips, taco seasoning, homemade JELLO®, and easiest coconut milk are staples in our home.
 This powdered sugar substitute is another big help in this department.
 It costs less than store-bought powdered sugar, plus you can use healthier and even low carb sweeteners to meet your dietary needs.

 You’ve been there, before, haven’t you?
-You’re making a sweet treat and you….oops!
-Run out of powdered sugar!
+You’re making a sweet treat and you….oops–run out of an ingredient that you need.

-And you are not going to believe how simple this is.
-You’ll wonder why you weren’t doing this for years.
+You are not going to believe how simple this is–you’ll wonder why you weren’t doing this for years.

 All you need is a blender, your sweetener, and one other ingredient and you’re done.

-For the sweeteners, I recommend sucanat, turbinado or coconut sugar for healthiest of the granulated sweeteners.
+For the sweeteners, sucanat, turbinado or coconut sugar would be typically considered to be the healthiest of the granulated sweeteners.
 Now Foods offers great prices on healthier alternative sweeteners.
-Xylitol and erythritol are other options that will not affect your blood sugar, but use these only if you have no other dietary options available to you as they are not completely natural.
+Xylitol and erythritol are other options that will not affect your blood sugar and they do not feed candida.
 If all you have is regular white sugar or cane juice crystals, then that will work too, but those options are less healthy than the alternatives that I’ve listed.